younghans/HighSeas/public/game/ships/README.md

 # Ship System

-This directory contains the ship system for the Yarr game.
+This directory contains the ship system for the High Seas game.
 The system is designed to be modular and extensible, allowing for different types of ships to be added easily.

 ## Structure